 Profile

-Nova Peris OAM OLY MAICD was Australia's first Aboriginal woman elected to the Federal Parliament and the first Aboriginal Australian and Northern Territorian to win an Olympic Gold Medal.
+Nova Peris OAM OLY MAICD was Australia's first Aboriginal woman elected to Federal Parliament and the first Aboriginal Australian and Northern Territorian to win an Olympic Gold Medal.

 She is one of a very few athletes who have represented their country in two different sports; hockey and athletics in separate Olympic Games.
 She is the only person in the entire world to make back-to-back Summer Olympic Games finals in two different sports.